English 256—Literary Theory & Criticism

 to identify and compare key literary movements and genres

-to explain and apply significant theoretical and critical approaches in the
+and apply significant theoretical and critical approaches in the field of

 4. Skill